Skip to main content

 Filippo Veglia, Ph.D.

-• Assistant Professor, Immunology, Microenvironment and Metastasis Program, Ellen and Ronald Caplan Cancer Center
+• Assistant Professor, Genome Regulation and Cell Signaling Program, Ellen and Ronald Caplan Cancer Center

 Veglia’s research focus is the study of molecular and metabolic perturbations that drive the reprogramming of myeloid cells in the brain tumor microenvironment, with a final goal to identify novel therapeutic strategies to target immunosuppressive myeloid cells.

 Filippo Veglia received his Ph.D. in Immunology and Applied Biotechnology from Tor Vergata University in Rome (Italy) and did his postdoctoral work at Wistar in the laboratory of Dmitry Gabrilovich at Wistar.
 In 2020, he joined Moffitt Cancer Center as an Assistant Member in the Department of Immuno-Oncology and as a Member of the Neuro-Oncology Program.
-In December 2023, Filippo joined Wistar as an Assistant Professor in the Immunology, Microenvironment and Metastasis Program.
+In December 2023, Filippo joined Wistar as an Assistant Professor in the Immunology, Microenvironment and Metastasis Program, and in 2024, he joined the Genome Regulation and Cell Signaling Program.
 He is an expert in myeloid cells, tumor immunology, and metabolism, and he has a proven track record of publications studying the metabolic regulation of myeloid cell functions in cancer as well as exploring novel strategies for their therapeutic targeting (Nature Communications, Nature, and Journal of Experimental Medicine).

 The Veglia Laboratory